-Administrative Office Assistant Certificate of Achievement
+Administrative Office Assistant

-The Administrative Office Assistant certificate of achievement prepares students for employment in business, government, and educational offices using automated systems and procedures.
-Emphasis is placed on the development of keyboarding skills and the use of basic computer applications including word processing and spreadsheets.
-In addition, students are prepared to assume general office duties.
-Completion of the program enables students to qualify for entry-level office positions and lays the foundation for further study and advancement in office occupations.
+The Administrative Office Assistant certificate of achievement prepares students for employment in business, government, and educational offices that use automated systems and procedures.
+Emphasis is placed on the development of skills in keyboarding, language and communication skills, and computer applications including word processing, spreadsheets, databases, and desktop publishing.
+In addition, students are prepared to assume general office duties and decision-making office responsibilities.
+Completion of the program enables students to qualify for intermediate office positions and lays the foundation for entry into office management positions..